robwa10/cli-doc-edits/dynamic-dropdowns.md

 };
 ```

-If you want your trigger to perform specific scripting for a dynamic dropdown then use of `bundle.meta.prefill`.
+If you want your trigger to perform specific scripting for a dynamic dropdown then use `bundle.meta.prefill`.
 This can be useful if your dropdown needs to make use of [pagination](#whats-the-deal-with-pagination-when-is-it-used-and-how-does-it-work) to load more options.

 ```js
 const App = {